What is my car’s VIN and how do I find it?

 Can I change my car’s VIN?

 No, you cannot change your car’s VIN number.
-This unique identifier is attached to your vehicle from its point of production onwards, and remains the same even if you change your reg or modify the car.
+This unique identifier is attached to your vehicle from the point of production onwards, and remains the same even if you change your reg or modify the car.

 How do I background check a car without the VIN number?

 If you think your car could have been ‘cloned’ (given another car’s VIN), it’s advisable to contact the police and the DVLA.
-If you own a cloned car, you could be issued with a Penalty Charge Notice, however if you report the crime as soon as you’re suspicious, you may avoid this liability.
+If you own a cloned car, you could be issued with a Penalty Charge Notice.
+However, if you report the crime as soon as you’re suspicious, you may avoid this liability.

 Ready to sell?